Tellusant/docs/articles-posts/strategy-tic-tac-toe.md

 4. We therefore have company value depends on productivity, growth, and risk.

-The graph below shows a summary of the applied math behind this. _Company total value is the capitalized value of productivity surplus, scaled by size, growing at rate g, and discounted for systematic risk._ The structural value takes out the scale element to make companies comparable.
+The graph below shows a summary of the applied math behind this. _Company total value is the capitalized value of productivity surplus, scaled by size, growing at rate g, and discounted for systematic risk._ The structural value takes out the scale (.i.e., size) element to make companies comparable.

 As for the horizontal axis, the primitives are self evident.
 Macro is usually countries but can be subdivisions or cities.
 Business units can be by product / service or by geography, but not functional.